Get Started

 See: How To Make Better Decisions As An Entrepreneur

-When you are concentrating on one thing at a time, your short-term, long-term, and working memory are engaged to bring up any previous experience, education, and knowledge needed to complete the task at hand.
-When you switch to a new task, the entire process must start anew.
+When you're concentrating on one thing at a time, your short-term, long-term, and working memory all engage to pull up the experience and knowledge you need to do the job well.
+When you switch tasks, that entire process has to restart from scratch.
 This, again, causes mental blocks, leading to more mistakes made and slower completion times.

 List your priorities for the day